inttter/iinter.me/content/creating-packages.md

 ---
-title: "Creating packages with create-ps"
+title: "Creating npm packages with create-ps"
 date: "March 29, 2024"
-lastUpdated: "04/05/24 16:09"
+lastUpdated: "15/06/24 14:01"
 author: "Inter"
 description: A guide on a faster way to create NPM packages from the terminal.
 ---

-Lots of <kbd>npm</kbd> packages are made all the time.
-In my opinion, I don't enjoy the fact that I have to create a bunch of new files which I know I will need to make anyway at a later date whenever I decide to create a new package.
-In the end, I just do this whenever it comes time to actually make that new file, name it, add the contents of what I need into it.
-To me, that seems like a tedious process.
+In my opinion, I don't enjoy the fact that I have to create a bunch of new files which I know I will need to make anyway at a later date whenever I decide to create a new <kbd>npm</kbd> package.
+In the end, I just do this whenever it comes time to actually make that new file.
+I name it and add the contents of what I need into it.

+To me, this seems like a tedious process.
 That's why I decided to make <kbd>create-ps</kbd>, a command-line tool which allows you to create files that you need for an average NPM package.

 ### Demo

-<video src="/images/creating-packages/Demo.mp4" controls></video>
+<video src="https://files.iinter.me/r/create-ps_Demo_v4.mp4" controls></video>

-Just like that, it saves me having to create a lot of new files, makes a Dependabot config for updating my dependencies, lets me pick a license (since [v2.3.0](https://github.com/inttter/create-ps/releases/tag/v2.3.0)), and also makes a base for the README.

-This is all done using switch cases.
-If you're curious, you can view the source on [GitHub](https://github.com/inttter/create-ps).
+As you can see in the demo video, I added multiple files, directories, and more into the project directory.
+You can select what you want to include to fit your project's needs, such as examples files, a pre-made <kbd>index.mjs</kbd> with your installed dependencies imported, and more.

 ### Installation